Rockwell Automation appoints APAC new channel chief

 Industrial automation company Rockwell Automation has appointed a new regional channel chief for the Asia Pacific region.

-Reporting to Scott Woolridge, Rockwell's Sydney based APAC president, Shovan Sengupta will be stationed in Singapore.
+Reporting to Scott Wooldridge, Rockwell's Sydney based APAC president, Shovan Sengupta will be stationed in Singapore.

 Sengupta will oversee collaboration with key distributors, systems integrators, original equipment manufacturers and technology partners.